November 19, 2020

-Inquiry-based learning activities are crafted in such a way to trigger people’s curiosity.
+Inquiry-based activities and learning programs are crafted in such a way as to trigger people’s curiosity.
 It may be a piece of information one has heard of a million times over.
 But if presented correctly, it becomes a missing piece in the puzzle you’ve been looking for all along.
 Whoa, right?
 The challenge lies in inducing such “Whoa” reaction in an audition hall or a conference room continuously.
 If implemented successfully, inquiry-based learning activities improve learning satisfaction and generate even more curiosity.
-It’s a self-propelling process which, if tended to correctly, will keep pulling students, trainees and corporate workers throughout their educational journeys.
+It’s a self-propelling process that, if tended to correctly, will keep pulling students, trainees, and corporate workers throughout their educational journeys.

 The strategic approach of inquiry-based education can deepen the learners’ understanding of the topic.
-The trainee is encouraged to follow his curiosity and make connections between various themes, notions and subjects, rather than repeat dry formulas.
-Such learning approach assists in the fortification of deep and contextualized understanding of facts.
+The trainee is encouraged to follow his curiosity and make connections between various themes, notions, and subjects, rather than repeat dry formulas.
+Such a learning approach assists in the fortification of a deep and contextualized understanding of facts.
 That in turn might prove fruitful in coming up with new solutions to long-existing problems.
 And since inquiry-based learning always comes with a reflection part at the end, trainees can exchange thoughts on best learning practices and count on their colleagues’ feedback.

 One of the greatest benefits of inquiry-based education is triggering curiosity – the strongest driving force in the learning process.
 As little and as much as needed to combat even the most complex and difficult tasks, research shows.
 Triggering curiosity is not a small feat and such teaching strategies require time to perfect.
 They cannot be too enthusiastic and too intense.
-Constant hyperactivity of the mind may cause what too much activity does to an engine – overheating and sudden drop in capacity.
+Constant hyperactivity of the mind may cause what too much activity does to an engine – overheating and a sudden drop in capacity.
 But with learning solutions offered by EdApp that can never happen – here knowledge is portioned into digestible chunks and wrapped in a smart repetition method to easily achieve learning goals and creating inquiry based learning examples.